ivuorinen/starred/README.md

 - [tmrts/go-patterns](https://github.com/tmrts/go-patterns) - Curated list of Go design patterns, recipes and idioms
 - [traefik/traefik-migration-tool](https://github.com/traefik/traefik-migration-tool) - A migration tool from Traefik v1 to Traefik v2
 - [vilmibm/gh-oblique](https://github.com/vilmibm/gh-oblique) - a gh extension that prints out an oblique strategy
+- [vitessio/vitess](https://github.com/vitessio/vitess) - Vitess is a database clustering system for horizontal scaling of MySQL.
 - [vmware-tanzu/velero](https://github.com/vmware-tanzu/velero) - Backup and migrate Kubernetes applications and their persistent volumes
 - [wagoodman/dive](https://github.com/wagoodman/dive) - A tool for exploring each layer in a docker image
 - [weaviate/weaviate](https://github.com/weaviate/weaviate) - Weaviate is an open source vector database that stores both objects and vectors, allowing for combining vector search with structured filtering with the fault-tolerance and scalability of a cloud-native database, all accessible through GraphQL, REST, and various language clients.